datatower-ai/datatower-ai.github.io/index.md

 ### Try SaaS

 Trying out Datatower is a straightforward process.

 Just visit https://datatower.ai/ and follow the instructions step by step.

-You can connect your data and get insights within 10 minutes.
+You can connect your data and get insights within **10 minutes**.

-### Contribute Guide
+### Using, Building and Contribute Guide

+1. Rent a server from AWS, Google or any other Iaas.
+2. Install bigdata toolkit.
+3. Load codes into server.
+4. Test your service for your self.
+5. Start coding.
+6. Pull requests.

 ## Documentation